jegj/protondb-cli/docs/protondb.md

 ## Caching

-ProtonDB use Etags for the resources which create a opportunity for caching resource from the ProtonDB API.
-The idea is simple, store the resource by Etag an objectId in a local file(`~/.config`) and send it in the request
+ProtonDB use Etags for the resources which create a opportunity for caching resource from the ProtonDB API.The idea is simple, store the resource by Etag an objectId in a local file(`~/.config`) and send it in the request

 Example of request using Etag in `If-None-Match` header